DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/bind-a-report-to-a-federated-master-detail-data-source.md

 ---
 # Bind a Report to a Federated Master-Detail Data Source

-This topic describes how to create a federated data source that retrieves data from multiple data sources and sets master-detail relationship between the queries.
+This topic describes how to create a federated data source that retrieves data from multiple data sources and sets the master-detail relationship between the queries.

 ## Create a Report and Data Sources